 While many would consider chocolate a can’t miss an entry in the “foods of love” category, especially on Valentine’s Day, experts have also weighed in on these other, less popular alimentary purveyors of passion:

-Mackerel/Salmon: Rich sources of Omega 3 fatty acid, minerals, and vitamins that power our nervous systems, these also act as healthy blood stimulants.
+Rich sources of omega 3 fatty acid, minerals, and vitamins that power our nervous systems, these also act as healthy blood stimulants.

-Lavender: Highly aromatic, fresh lavender and/or its oil has been used in baths and fragrances for many hundreds of years.
-The plant is increasingly used in its fresh, dried, or infused state in cooking and to flavor beverages.
+Highly aromatic, fresh lavender and/or its oil has been used in baths and fragrances for many hundreds of years.
+The plant is increasingly used in its fresh, dried, or infused state in cooking (check out these shortbread cookies!) and to flavor beverages.
 Some studies rate lavender as the most appealing scent to men.
+Be sure any lavender you ingest is labeled “food grade.”